MANDATORY CHILD ABUSE REPORTING LAWS IN SOUTH AFRICA: INTRODUCTION

 REVIEW OF THE MANDATORY CHILD ABUSE REPORTING LAWS IN THE CHILDREN’S ACT

-WHO MUST REPORT REASONABLE SUSPICIONS OF CHILD ABUSE AND NEGLECT ?
+WHO MUST REPORT REASONABLE SUSPICIONS OF CHILD ABUSE AND NEGLECT?

-Section 11o(1) of the Children’s Act mandates the following category of professionals to report any reasonable suspicion of child abuse and neglect to the relevant authorities: correctional official, dentist, homeopath, immigration official, labour inspector, legal practitioner, medical practitioner, midwife, minister of religion, nurse, occupational therapist, physiotherapist, psychologist, religious leader, social services professional, social worker, speech therapist, teacher, traditional health practitioner, traditional leader or member of staff of volunteer worker at a partial care facility, drop-in centre or child and youth care centre.
+Section 11o(1) of the Children’s Act mandates the following category of professionals to report any reasonable suspicion of child abuse and neglect to the relevant authorities: correctional official, dentist, homeopath, immigration official, labour inspector, legal practitioner, medical practitioner, midwife, minister of religion, nurse, occupational therapist, physiotherapist, psychologist, religious leader, social services professional, social worker, speech therapist, teacher, traditional health practitioner, traditional leader or member of staff of volunteer worker at a partial care facility, drop-in center or child and youth care center.

-WHAT MUST BE REPORTED ?
+WHAT MUST BE REPORTED?

-A report by the aforesaid category of professionals must be made whenever there is a reasonable suspicion that a child has been abused in a manner causing physical injury or where the child has been sexually abused, or deliberately neglected.
+A report by the aforesaid category of professionals must be made whenever there is a reasonable suspicion that a child has been abused in a manner causing physical injury or where the child has been sexually abused or deliberately neglected.

-TO WHOM MUST THE REPORT BE MADE ?
+TO WHOM MUST THE REPORT BE MADE?

-The reporting of the reasonable suspicion of abuse must be made to either a designated child protection organisation (Child Welfare/ Childline ); or to the Provincial Department of Social Development, or to a Police Officer.
+The reporting of the reasonable suspicion of abuse must be made to either a designated child protection organization (Child Welfare/ Childline ); or to the Provincial Department of Social Development, or to a Police Officer.
 The Report made by the professional must be in the prescribed format which is Form 22 of the Regulations to the Children’s Act.

-WHEN MUST THE REPORT BE MADE ?
+WHEN MUST THE REPORT BE MADE?

 The Report must be made as soon as the professional is able on reasonable grounds to conclude that a child has been abused either physically or sexually or has been neglect.
-The law does not require the need for conclusive evidence of abuse before the professional makes such report, what is required is that from an objective assessment based on the facts at hand it would appear that the child is being abused or neglected.
-Further, that a professional in the same field as the Reported, presented with the same set of facts and dynamics would come to the same conclusion of abuse or neglect.
+The law does not require the need for conclusive evidence of abuse before the professional make such report, what is required is that from an objective assessment based on the facts at hand it would appear that the child is being abused or neglected.
+Further, a professional in the same field as the Reported, presented with the same set of facts and dynamics would come to the same conclusion of abuse or neglect.

 IS THERE ANY LIABILITY FOR FAILURE TO REPORT ?